nolar/kopf/docs/kwargs.rst

 Kopf provides functionality for change detection and triggers the handlers for those changes (not for every event coming from the Kubernetes API).
-Few extra kwargs are provided for these handlers, exposing the detected changes:
+A few extra kwargs are provided for these handlers, exposing the changes:

 .. kwarg:: reason